Seeed-Solution/Solution_IndoorPositioning_H5/README.md

 # Multi-Tracker Beacon Positioning System

-This project provides a system for tracking multiple devices (trackers) indoors using iBeacon signals and visualizing their positions on a web-based map.
+This project provides a system for tracking multiple devices (trackers) indoors using beacon signals (primarily iBeacon or MAC-address based like SenseCAP) and visualizing their positions on a web-based map.

 ## Overview